mjond/weather-ios/README.md

 ## Features

 ### Home
 This is the main view of the application.
 It displays the current weather, 24 hourly forecase, and 10 day forcast.
+This view defaults to the user's current location.

 <p float="left">
     <img src="Screenshots/home.PNG" alt="drawing" width="250"/>